Thinkful-Ed/starter-restaurant-reservation/README.md

 ## Database setup

-1. Set up four new PostgreSQL database instances - development, test, preview, and production - by following the instructions in the "PostgreSQL: Creating & Deleting Databases" lesson.
+1. Set up a new PostgreSQL database instance by following the instructions in the "PostgreSQL: Creating & Installing Databases" lesson.
-1. After setting up your database instances, connect DBeaver to your new database instances by following the instructions in the "PostgreSQL: Installing DBeaver" checkpoint.
+1. After setting up your database instance, connect DBeaver to your new database instances by following the instructions in the "PostgreSQL: Installing DBeaver" lesson.

 ### Knex